Village of Radium Hot Springs, BC: A Great Place for a Fall Trip

 - East Point: Home to a lighthouse since the late 1800s, East Point marks the transition between Boundary Pass and the Strait of Georgia.
 Pack a picnic and spend the day exploring sandstone cliffs and grassy meadows, and watch wildlife pass by right in front of you.
 East Point is home to the Saturna Island Marine Research and Education Society (SIMRES), so you are in the right place to spot Orca whales, sea lions, seals, and a variety of sea birds.

-- Winter Cove: Make use of the Explora App you downloaded on Pender Island, and take a 1.5 kilometre guided walk at Winter Cove to explore the many types of vegetation found on the Gulf Islands.
+- Winter Cove: Take a 1.5 kilometer guided walk at Winter Cove to explore the many types of vegetation found on the Gulf Islands.
 Take your time, and enjoy beautiful views of the Strait of Georgia along the way.

 In the Area

 On Pender Island, Brooks Point Regional Park is worth the trip all the way to the Southeastern tip of the island.
 The park offers grassy meadows and rocky shores, and the perfect place to enjoy a picnic lunch.
 Pender Island also offers a variety of excellent places to eat and drink.
-Plan to have at least one breakfast at Jo’s Place, pick up beach snacks and a coffee or two at the Vanilla Leaf Bakery Café, sample local and amazing cider at the brand new Twin Island Cidery, and enjoy a glass of wine on the patio and a meal at the food truck at Sea Star Vineyards.
+Pick up beach snacks and a coffee or two at the Vanilla Leaf Bakery Café, sample local and amazing cider at the brand new Twin Island Cidery, and enjoy a glass of wine on the patio and a meal at the food truck at Sea Star Vineyards.
 Check in at the Pender Islands Community Hall to see what events and activities are on the menu for a truly local experience.

 Where to Stay